cosmos/gaia/docs/modules/icamauth/icamauth.md

 For example, let’s say that you have an address on the Cosmos Hub (the controller) with OSMO tokens that you wanted to stake on Osmosis (the host).
 With Interchain Accounts, you can create and control a new address on Osmosis, without requiring a new private key.
 After sending your tokens to your Interchain Account using a regular IBC token transfer, you can send a wrapped `delegate` transaction over IBC which will then be unwrapped and executed natively on Osmosis.

 ## The icamauth module
 Blockchains implementing Interchain Accounts can decide which messages they allow a controller chain to execute via a whitelist.
-The **icamuath module** whitelists most of the message types available to the Cosmos Hub, allowing any account on a controller chain to interact with the Cosmos Hub as if owning a native account on the chain itself. query message types that are allowed on a host chain:
+The **icamuath (interchain account message authentication) module** whitelists most of the message types available to the Cosmos Hub, allowing any account on a controller chain to interact with the Cosmos Hub as if owning a native account on the chain itself. query message types that are allowed on a host chain:
 ```
 gaiad q interchain-accounts host params